CryptoMaN-Rahul/metta/README.md

 # Domain-Specific FAQ Chatbot with Knowledge Graph Integration

 A powerful FAQ chatbot that combines MeTTa knowledge graphs with Google's Gemini 2.0 LLM for enhanced, context-aware responses.
+Now with multimodal capabilities and automatic knowledge extraction!

 ## Features